AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 `kubectl apply -f nginx-deployment.yml`

-View the pods that were created.
+Let's view the pods that were created:

+`kubectl get pods -n training-lab -o wide`

 Notice that it automatically created 3 and distributed them across our worker nodes for fault tolerance.

-`kubectl get pods -n training-lab -o wide`

 We can also see that a ReplicaSet was automatically created: